 Students are now required to stay in education, employment or training until they are 18.
 Many students choose to follow courses in JCSC Sixth Form, some move to other schools or colleges or take up apprenticeships and/or training schemes.
 Students are given independent advice and guidance to help them to make these decisions.

 If students choose to stay with us they have an interview with senior staff in the spring term and are given guidance on their subject choices.
 They have a second interview on GCSE results day when we can confirm their choices or offer alternative courses.
 There are entry requirements to Level 3 courses (A Level or equivalent) but students can also choose Level 2 courses (GCSE equivalent).
-Students who have not gained at least a C grade in English and mathematics at GCSE are required to re-sit these subjects in any school or college they might attend.
-You can find more information on our Sixth Form admissions page.
+Students who have not gained at least a 4 grade in English and mathematics at GCSE are required to re-sit these subjects in any school or college they might attend.

 We have open evenings at both schools in October each year for prospective parents but any parent who is considering our schools for their child or children can contact Mrs Louisa Hedley, PA to the executive headteacher, who will arrange a visit.